prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 ### Towards "deconstructed databases"

-The term *deconstructed database*[^1] was first coined in 2019 by Julien Le Dem, one of the original designers of the Parquet file format and Arrow specification.
+The term *deconstructed database*[^1] was coined in 2019 by Julien Le Dem, one of the original designers of the Parquet file format and Arrow specification.
 These database systems deviate from the well-known vertically-integrated systems that have dominated the DB landscape for decades.
 Instead, they are built from a collection of modular, reusable components, each of which can be developed and optimized by entirely separate groups of people, typically as open source projects.

 In his blog[^2], Wes points out that today's compute hardware is radically different from what it was in 2013, when Parquet was conceived.
 In particular, the availability of blazing fast SSDs and NVMe drives have led to a shift in thinking toward designing systems that can store and query specialized data types like vectors and time series at scale.
+This explains the development of Lance, a new data format for the age of AI.

 ## The composition of LanceDB

-With these ideas in mind, we can attempt to deconstruct LanceDB.
+With these ideas in mind, let's deconstruct LanceDB.
 On the *surface*, it is a vector database written in Rust, but *underneath*, it's a collection of specialized modular components which are themselves independent components of the Rust 🦀 tooling ecosystem.

 {{<figure src="lancedb-components.png" caption="The modular components of LanceDB">}}

 LanceDB implements its own vector indexes on top of the underlying [Lance](https://lancedb.github.io/lance/) data format, using either an IVF-PQ or an upcoming DiskANN index.
-Tantivy is an open source full-text search engine that is incorporated to allow keyword-based search via BM25.
+Tantivy is an open source full-text search engine incorporated to allow keyword-based search via BM25.
 DataFusion, an embeddable SQL query engine, is used to power the full-text/vector search queries via a SQL interface.
-The Apache arrow format is used to allow a smooth transition between in-memory and on-disk data storage, and also for smooth interoperability with other data formats like DuckDB, Pandas or Polars.
-The characteristics of these components is described in more detail below.
+The Apache arrow format is used to allow a smooth transition between in-memory and on-disk data storage, and also for seamless interoperability with other data formats from systems like DuckDB, Pandas or Polars.

 ### Lance

 [Lance](https://github.com/lancedb/lance) is the persistent storage format used in LanceDB.
 It is optimized for machine learning datasets and workflows, and can be thought of as an alternative to Parquet that's highly optimized for ultra fast scans and random access on vectors.
-In addition, it supports multi-modal data (images, text, video, audio, point-clouds, etc.) in a zero-copy manner, thanks to its integration with the Arrow ecosystem.
+In addition, it has great support for multi-modal data (images, text, video, audio, point-clouds, etc.) in a zero-copy manner, thanks to its integration with the Arrow ecosystem.

 ### Arrow

-It's impossible to overstate the impact that Apache Arrow[^2] has had on the consolidation of analytical tooling in the industry, due to the way it connects disparate portions of the data stack via a language-agnostic, columnar, in-memory design.
+It's impossible to overstate the impact that Apache Arrow[^2] has had on the consolidation of analytical tooling in the industry, due to the way it connects disparate portions of the data stack via an in-memory, language-agnostic specification.
 The following key features of Arrow[^2] are relevant:

 * Column-oriented in-memory operation optimized for fast analytical processing
 * [Zero-copy](https://en.wikipedia.org/wiki/Zero-copy), chunk-oriented data layer designed for moving and accessing large amounts of data from disparate storage layers
 * Extensible type metadata for describing a wide variety of flat and nested data types occurring in real-world systems, with support for user-defined types

-Lance is based on the Rust implementation of Arrow, [`arrow-rs`](https://github.com/apache/arrow-rs), and was itself rewritten from the ground up in Rust in 2023[^3].
+Lance is based on the Rust implementation of Arrow, [`arrow-rs`](https://github.com/apache/arrow-rs), and was itself rewritten from the ground up in Rust in 2023[^3] (having originally been written in C++).

 ### DataFusion

-[DataFusion](https://github.com/apache/arrow-datafusion) is a fast, extensible embedded query engine that supports a SQL API, and can be used to query data stored in Arrow and Lance.
+[DataFusion](https://github.com/apache/arrow-datafusion) is a fast, extensible,  embeddable query engine that supports a SQL API, and can be used to query data stored in Arrow and Lance.
 In recent times, it has become the standard for building domain-specific query engines that are decoupled from the storage layer, and because it's written in Rust, performance is excellent despite not being natively integrated with the storage layer.
-Due to its extensibility, DataFusion has been re-purposed in LanceDB for full-text/vector search via a unified SQL interface.
+Due to its extensibility, DataFusion has been re-purposed to generate optimized query plans for LanceDB for full-text/vector search via a unified SQL interface.

 ### Tantivy

-[Tantivy](https://github.com/quickwit-oss/tantivy) a full-text search engine library written in Rust.
-It's very similar to Apache Lucene (which is written in Java), but Tantivy is faster and more memory efficient.
+[Tantivy](https://github.com/quickwit-oss/tantivy) is a full-text search engine library written in Rust.
+It's very similar to Apache Lucene (which is written in Java), but Tantivy is faster[^4] and more memory efficient.
 Just like Lucene, Tantivy is not intended to be user-facing, but rather, is used as the basis of a downstream system such as LanceDB.
 Tantivy uses the BM25 algorithm for scoring documents, and supports boolean queries, phrase queries, fuzzy queries, and range queries.
 Incorporating Tantivy into LanceDB allows for full-text search queries that run directly on a Lance dataset.

-{{<notice info>}}
+{{<notice note>}}
 Based on the components listed above, we can see how LanceDB is a byproduct of multiple modular systems that come together to create a powerful vector database system with in-built data versioning and fast performance, while exposing interfaces for full-text, SQL and semantic search queries.
 {{</notice>}}